About

 Egbert, king of Wessex

 Egbert, king of Wessex (802-839), chose Swithin as his chaplain and as educator of his son Ethelwulf.
 Ethelwulf then chose Swithun as bishop of Winchester (852-862) where he helped build the Church and the kingdom of Wessex.
-He probably also was involved in the education of the young Alfred: he died when Alfred was 13.
+He probably also was involved in the early education of the young Alfred: he died when Alfred was 13.

 At Swithin’s request, Ethelwulf gave a tenth of his royal lands to the Church.
 Swithun made his diocesan journeys on foot; and when he gave a banquet he invited the poor and not the rich.